 Gustafson is known for his work in High Performance Computing, having introduced the first commercial cluster system in 1985, and for first demonstrating 1000x scalable parallel performance on real applications in 1988, for which he won the inaugural Gordon Bell Award.
 He invented Gustafson’s Law, which states that problems with large, repetitive data sets can be efficiently parallelized.
 Gustafson’s Law has become a standard part of the parallel-processing academic curriculum.
 His parallel processing innovations have netted him three R&D 100 awards and two Inventor of the Year awards.
 Gustafson also received the Golden Core Award in 2007 from the Institute of Electrical and Electronics Engineers, the world’s leading membership organization for computing professionals.

-Gustafson is a former faculty member at Iowa State University and the U.S. Department of Energy’s Ames Laboratory.
+Gustafson is a former faculty member at Iowa State University and the U.S. Department of Energy’s Ames National Laboratory (formerly known as Ames Laboratory).
 He founded the Scalable Computing Laboratory at Iowa State in 1989.
 The mission of the laboratory is to improve parallel computing through clustering techniques for use in scientific and engineering computation.
 He was the leader of the team that in the 1990s completed the reconstruction of the Atanasoff-Berry Computer, which is housed at the Computer History Museum in California.
 Recently, he was awarded the John V. Atanasoff Research and Discovery Award by the ISU College of Liberal Arts and Sciences.
 The award was established in 2005 to honor alumni of the College of Liberal Arts and Sciences who have furthered scientific knowledge of the nation and the world.